galexrt/galexrt.github.io/content/projects/_index.md

 Rook is an open source cloud-native storage orchestrator, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.

-I am a maintainer of the project.
+I am a maintainer of the Rook project.

 {{< center >}}
 **GitHub**: https://github.com/rook/rook · **Documentation**: https://rook.io